You Have Questions? We Have Lifesaving Answers!

 Our Pet Resource Center may be able to provide resources that will allow you to keep your pet in your home or provide alternative re-homing options.
 Visit our surrender alternatives page or contact our Pet Resource Center at 602.997.7585 Ext.
 20755.

 If you must surrender your pet to the shelter, you must schedule an appointment by contacting 602.997.7585 option 4.
-While the needs of each animal in our care differ, it costs an average of $910 to care for one animal until he/she finds a forever home.
+While the needs of each animal in our care differ, it costs an average of more than $1,300 to care for each pet who enters our shelter.
 While our surrender fees likely won’t cover the full cost of care for your pet, they will help provide us the necessary resources to keep your pet safe and healthy while we search for a new, loving family.
-The surrender fee is $60 for all single animals and $75 for litters.
+The surrender fee for all owned dogs, cats and critters or owned litters of puppies or kittens under 6 months is $75.
 We do offer low-income assistance.
 See our Surrender page for more information.

 End of Life Services